The Two Categories of Damages That An Injury Victim May Recover Under Florida Personal Injury Law: Economic Damages and

 What Should You Do?

 A good piece of advice if you have been harmed due to negligence, is to speak with an experienced personal injury lawyer to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and how a jury will respond to certain types of damage claims.
-Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person) to answer your questions.
+Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in-person) to answer your questions.

 - How Can I Get Maximum Compensation for My Injury Case?

 - How Do Florida Juries Decide Damage Awards When The Victim Has A “Pre-Existing Condition?”